“Learn to be satisfied. It is just as easy as being dissatisfied – and much more pleasant.” – Jacob de Jager

 It’s like the thanksgiving table…When you are satisfied…you stop eating.
 You race to load up and then that’s it.
 Then you get tired and need to take a rest.
 Let’s not race to get satisfied, grow weary and stop giving thanks for what we have been given in the first place.
 Let’s keep wanting more for ourselves so we have a constant and steady growth – remembering why we are feeding ourselves in the first place.
 Because we are thankful and need to reach for more in order to move on.

 None of what we do is easy.
 Being away from our families, dragging our families with us, the waiting around, the tuning (which is getting easier and faster), the rain, the cracked bagpipes, the cleaning the drums off…and on and on and on.
-We are grateful and proud of the work of our members (individually and collectively) leading up to and throughout the day in Maryville.
+We are grateful and proud of the work of our members (individually and collectively) throughout the 2019 season.

 J. Harold Smith stated it best when he said: “Be dissatisfied enough to improve, but satisfied enough to be happy.”